 Common colds, uncomplicated bronchitis, sore throats, and sinus infections may create a lot of demand in primary care, but the organizations offer some advice in an effort to combat antibiotic resistance and drug spending.

 To help with patient information, the paper suggests the use of the "symptomatic prescription pad."
-The CDC have print-ready examples on their website.
+The CDC have

 Another tool that might improve antibiotic prescription is an office test that distinguishes viral infections from bacterial ones - but how practical and cost-effective would this be?